Empty002/Rock-Paper-Scissors/README.md

-# Rock Paper Scissors 🎮
+# 🎮 Rock Paper Scissors Game

-A simple Rock–Paper–Scissors game written in **JavaScript**.
+A simple Rock Paper Scissors game built with **HTML, CSS, and JavaScript**.
-The game is played in the console (or browser dev tools) and runs for 5 rounds.
+The player competes against the computer, and the first to reach **5 points** wins the game.

 ---

-## Features
+## 🚀 Live Demo
-- Human player inputs a choice (`Rock`, `Paper`, or `Scissors`).
-- Computer randomly selects a choice.
-- Results are displayed for each round.
-- Score is tracked between the human and the computer.
-- Final winner is shown after 5 rounds.
-- Input handling with `toLowerCase()` (so you can type `rock`, `ROCK`, `Rock`, etc.).
+🔗 [Play the Game on GitHub Pages]

 ---

-## How to Play
-1. Open the project in your browser.
-2. Open the **Console** (F12 → Console tab).
-3. Refresh the page to start.
-4. You’ll be prompted to enter your choice.
+## 🧩 Features
+- Interactive UI with buttons for Rock, Paper, and Scissors.
+- Displays round results and score updates in real time.
+- Declares the final winner when a player reaches 5 points.
+- Includes a **Restart Game** button that resets the score and allows another match.

+---

+## 🛠️ Tech Stack
+- **HTML5**
+- **CSS3**
+- **Vanilla JavaScript (ES6)**